-PSHE is a subject taught in school through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
-It helps children and young people to stay healthy and safe, while preparing them to make the most of life and work.
+PSHE is a crucial subject embedded within our school both through which pupils develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+It helps our children and young people to stay healthy and safe, while preparing them to make the most of life and work.

-Our PSHE curriculum uses the PATHS, Thrive and Steps programmes to develop social competence, self-control and self-esteem.
-These programmes help pupils to achieve their academic potential and empowers all children to develop the essential social and emotional skills to enable them to make their own informed choices throughout life.
+Our PSHE curriculum uses a combination of a clear and progressive PSHE curriculum which is entwined within our ethos and whole school approach of Thrive, RSE and Norfolk Steps combined to develop the neurological brain development needed for our children to grow healthy social competence, self-control and self-esteem.
+These approaches help pupils to achieve their academic potential and empowers all children to develop the essential social and emotional skills to enable them to make their own informed choices throughout life.

 Being ‘ready to learn’ and having good behaviours for learning such as resilience, perseverance, confidence and independence are the essential foundations for effective teaching and learning to take place.